 (d) The state board of education and the department of health and human resources are authorized to enter into agreements to provide adequate and appropriate education opportunities for school-age juveniles who are placed in residential facilities other than the facilities identified in this section.

-The West Virginia board of education is hereby authorized to secure a site for such camp and conference center at some suitable place and provide the necessary buildings and equipment therefor.
+The West Virginia Board of Education is hereby authorized to secure a site for the camp and conference center at some suitable place and provide the necessary buildings and equipment therefor.

-Such camp and conference center shall be operated by the division of vocational education of the West Virginia board of education.
-Such camp and conference center may be rented for educational purposes only and the rent received therefor shall be deposited in the state treasury and paid out on requisition of the division of vocational education of the West Virginia board of education for the maintenance and operation of such camp and conference center.
+The camp and conference center shall be operated by the division of vocational education of the West Virginia Board of Education.
+The camp and conference center may be rented for educational purposes only and the rent received therefor shall be deposited in the State Treasury and paid out on requisition of the division of vocational education of the West Virginia Board of Education for the maintenance and operation of the camp and conference center.

-The West Virginia board of education is hereby authorized and empowered to receive and use such gifts and donations of money, land, buildings, materials, equipment, supplies, and labor, either from public or private sources, as may be offered unconditionally or under such conditions as in the judgment of the West Virginia board of education are proper and consistent with the provisions of this section.
+The West Virginia Board of Education may receive and use such gifts and donations of money, land, buildings, materials, equipment, supplies and labor, either from public or private sources, as may be offered unconditionally or under such conditions as in the judgment of the West Virginia Board of Education are proper and consistent with the provisions of this section.

-The county court of any county may appropriate and expend money from the general county fund, or from any special fund available for such purpose, to erect and equip a cottage or county building on such camp and conference center property.
+The county commission of any county may appropriate and expend money from the general county fund, or from any special fund available for such purpose, to erect and equip a cottage or county building on the camp and conference center property.

 The West Virginia board of education is hereby authorized to construct, erect, acquire and improve dining halls, cottages, and other buildings or recreational facilities it considers necessary and beneficial for the proper conduct and management of the camp and conference center and may charge such rates, fees, rentals and other charges for the use of the buildings and recreational facilities as it determines necessary and advisable.